 - Ordinal Logistic Regression: More than two outcome classes with ordering.
 E.g.: Grades – Distinction, First class, Second class

-To selection right algorithm for modelling it is very important to understand whether the problem is a classification problem or Regression problem.
+To select the right algorithm for modeling it is very important to understand whether the problem is a classification problem or a Regression problem.

 Performance Evaluation of Classification and Regression:

 It is very important to evaluate the performance of the model.
 Both classification and Regression has various methods, formulas and techniques to evaluate the performance of an Algorithm.

 Performance metrics for Regression:

 The different metrics for Regression problems are:

 - Mean Absolute Error (MAE): average squared difference between the estimated values and the actual value.

 - Root Mean Squared Error (RMSE): Difference between the predicted values and the observed values.
 It measures the spread of the residuals.